roman-milk/roman-milk.github.io/to-tame-a-slave.md

  Once in a while, the orc would look at me for a very long period, appearing to be thinking.
 Every day that passed with me quiet, every day that I didn't have an outburst, or flinch at his leer, or snap at the people around me, his stare became more worried.

  But by the end of the week, I just didn't care anymore.
-Report_Story #1